 What Types of Items Can You Rent?

 Furniture rental companies offer all kinds of home necessities for lease.
-Living room sets are popular, many of them offered with a couch, chair, table, and even smaller items, like lamps, that match a cohesive theme.
-Renters can also order bedroom sets—including mattresses, which many rental companies guarantee to arrive brand new, as well as wall decor, rugs, or bedside tables.
-Dining room furniture is a popular choice too, especially an extra-large table for the holiday season or a long-term rental to make meals at home more comfortable.
-And don’t forget about electronics: Televisions, streaming players, and major appliances can all be rented for various amounts of time.
+Living room sets are popular, many are offered with a sofa, chair, table, and even smaller items, like lamps, that match a cohesive theme.
+Renters can also order bedroom sets—including mattresses, which many rental companies guarantee to arrive brand new, as well as wall decor, rugs, or nightstands.
+Don’t forget about electronics: Televisions, streaming players, and major appliances can all be rented for various amounts of time.